DigiHold/DigiCommerce/readme.txt

 11. **Order Details**: Detailed view of individual order information and status.

 == Changelog ==

+= 1.0.1 =
+* Added: Bundle panel for Product CPT, now you can create a bundle product.

 = 1.0.0 - April 25, 2025 =
 * Initial public release of DigiCommerce